 “Contaminant” means any hazardous substance that does not occur naturally or occurs at greater than natural background levels.

-“Contaminated site” means a site for which Ecology or PLIA has determined further remedial action is necessary under the state cleanup law to:
+“Contaminated site” means a site for which ecology or PLIA has determined further remedial action is necessary under the state cleanup law to:

 (a) Confirm whether there is a threat to human health or the environment posed by a release or threatened release; or

-(b) Address the threat posed by a release or threatened release, based on the criteria in WAC 173-340-330(5)(b).
+(b) Address the threat posed by a release or threatened release, based on the criteria in WAC 173-340-330(5).

 A contaminated site is referred to as hazardous waste site in chapter 70A.305 RCW.

-“Contaminated sites list” means a list of contaminated sites maintained by Ecology under WAC 173-340-330.
+“Contaminated sites list” means a list of contaminated sites maintained by ecology under WAC 173-340-330.
 For each listed site, the list also identifies the site’s current remedial action status.
 This list is referred to as the hazardous sites list in chapter 70A.305 RCW.

 “Curie” means the measure of radioactivity defined as that quantity of radioactive material which decays at the rate of 3.70 x 1010 transformations per second.
 This decay rate is nearly equivalent to that exhibited by 1 gram of radium in equilibrium with its disintegration products.